Redistricting and control of Wisconsin's Legislature in 2024

 “I would recommend putting it up for a vote — a referendum, so to speak — and then just let the people decide on if they want to put a timeline on that,” Franklin said.

-However, Republicans in the Legislature talked about it in the 2023-24 session, and never brought the issue to vote in either chamber.
+However, Republicans in the Legislature talked about it in the 2023-24 session, and while a bill was passed in the Assembly, the proposal did not proceed in the state Senate.

 Democrats feel the issue still resonates with voters across the political spectrum.